The Secret to Becoming a Show Asset as a Podcast Guest Speaker

 If you’re a guest on my podcast, I have only one goal for you: to help you shine!

 Edison Research found that 65% of listeners report being likely to purchase after hearing about a product or service on a podcast.
 According to Tom Schwab of Interview Valet, one of the world’s top podcast booking agencies, podcasting interviews can convert 25 times better than blogs.
+In that episode, Tom shares how they prepare their clients for a podcast appearance that becomes an asset for the host and listener.

 Plus, when you’re at your best our listeners benefit from your wit and wisdom.